Get Tech Tips

 Scroll Compressor Pump Down, Megohm Test & Fusite Terminals

-- Don’t do a any megohmeter test with a scroll under vacuum
+- Don't do any megohmmeter test with a scroll under vacuum.

 These points have been confirmed with Copeland (Emerson) as being on the naughty list this Christmas.

-- A scroll is more compact and balanced design as there is no need for “suspension” like a reciprocating compressor.
-This results in closer tolerances / distances between the electrical components and the other metal parts.
+- A scroll has a more compact and balanced design, as there is no need for “suspension” as in a reciprocating compressor.
+That results in closer tolerances/distances between the electrical components and the other metal parts.

-The motor being located at the bottom is the biggest thing.
+The motor's location at the bottom is the biggest thing.
 Copeland states in bulletin AE4-1294 that megohm readings as low as 0.5 megohms to ground are acceptable.
-Besides that fact that this makes a scroll difficult to successfully meg (essentially impossible with a tool like the Supco M500 because it only reads down to 20 Mohms) it is a clear indication that a scroll compressor is running tighter resistance tolerances and a higher risk of internal arcing due to many factors.
-Another thing to consider is the scroll will read lower ohms to ground when it is cold than when it is running due to higher refrigerant / oil density at lower temperature and of course you are generally doing a meg test when a scroll has been off…. so that makes it tricky.
+Besides the fact that this makes a scroll difficult to successfully meg (essentially impossible with a tool like the Supco M500 because it only reads down to 20 Mohms), it is a clear indication that a scroll compressor is running tighter resistance tolerances and a higher risk of internal arcing due to many factors.
+Another thing to consider is the scroll will read lower ohms to ground when it is cold than when it is running due to higher refrigerant/oil density at a lower temperature, and, of course, you are generally doing a meg test when a scroll has been off, so that makes it tricky.

 Some of the factors that can decrease resistance further and lead to problems are: